Azure-Samples/open-liberty-on-aro/guides/howto-integrate-azure-database-for-postgres.md

 [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/) is another fully managed database service from Microsoft Azure, based on community [PostgreSQL](https://docs.microsoft.com/azure/postgresql/concepts-supported-versions).
 Using Azure Database for PostgreSQL, developers can build or migrate their workloads with confidence.

-### Create an Azure Database for PostgreSQL server
+### Create an Azure Database for PostgreSQL Flexible Server

 Follow the instructions below to set up an Azure Database for PostgreSQL server for data persistence.